 Create an account

 When users first download the app, the home screen asks if the user is an educator or parent.
 This is because of the Children’s Online Privacy Protection Act that prevents internet data from being collected on children under 13.
 Hopscotch can be used without an account, though users can also create a free profile by providing a username, password, and email.
-I chose to use the app without an account as I don’t like to sign up for a bunch of accounts to use apps if I can avoid it.
+I use the app without an account because I didn’t find an account to be necessary.

-The Hopscotch app features lots of rich colors and a drag-and-drop programming interface, which is very similar to the popular Scratch language.
+The Hopscotch app features lots of rich colors and a drag-and-drop programming interface.
+This is very similar to the popular Scratch language.
 Many of the icons are picture-based, so users don’t have to worry about doing a lot of reading or straining to see what an object looks like.
 Users can choose to have Hopscotch videos play alongside their projects in a small window so they can follow along and create code with the help of additional resources- more on that in a minute.
-The drag-and-drop interface reminds me of creating iOS Shortcuts- read more about the free iOS Shortcuts app on iOS 12 here.
+The drag-and-drop interface reminds me of creating iOS Shortcuts.

 Alternatives for VoiceOver users